 Jackson Bryant is a successful lawyer at the peak of his career.
 After a particularly large settlement, he decides to retire and head back to Fort Worth, TX where he grew up.
 His son, J.D., has just started college and is on the football team.
-Because of a divorce early in his son’s life, Jack hasn’t had a lot of time with his son and wants to be closer to him.
+Because of a divorce early in his J.D.’s life, Jack hasn’t had a lot of time with his son and wants to be closer to him.

 Colby Stripling is the real estate agent who sells Jack his house in Fort Worth.
 She also decorates it for him.
 During this time, they get to be good friends.
 Jack wants more from their relationship, but Colby makes it clear there is someone else.
 They remain good friends.

-Bored with his new life and uninterested in hobnobbing with the big wigs at the country club, Jack returns to his roots.
+Bored with his new life of ease and uninterested in hobnobbing with the big wigs at the country club, Jack returns to his roots.
 His old neighborhood hasn’t changed much, except that there are even more poor people in need of help.
 He decides to set up an office and do pro bono legal work.

 Things are pretty quiet until Jack helps a woman who is being hounded by a credit card company.
 The judgement in their favor, with a write up in the local paper, blows the top off his business.
 He has people lined up outside to talk to him.

 It’s Colby who sends him his most important client.
 June Davis, whose late husband, Willie, worked with Colby years ago at a car dealership, has recently died.
 June mistakenly gets a check that was being sent to the car company, payment for a life insurance policy they had taken out on Willie when he worked for them years ago.
 The check isn’t made out to June, it’s made out to the car company.
 The $10,000 she was supposed to be given hasn’t arrived.
 Jack takes the case and files to sue the car company’s owner, Dwayne Allison.